Rotriga Family continues spreading awareness as Hines remains cancer free

-OHIO VALLEY (WTRF) — We’ve been watching a 9-year-old who is still show no evidence of Neuroblastoma he fought years ago grow up.
+OHIO VALLEY (WTRF) — We’ve been watching a 9-year-old who still shows no evidence of Neuroblastoma, he fought years ago, grow up.

 Childhood Cancer touches the lives of 43 kids in the US in one day — Hines Rotriga being one of them.
 It all dates back to Christmas of 2013 when he was first diagnosed.